Lapin0t/grothendieck-cern/english.md

 practical and ideological role between the humanities and the so-called exact sciences, let's say the natural sciences.

-> I'd like to ask you about the aims of the Survivre movement and what contacts
+> I'd like to ask you about the aims of the *Survivre* movement and what contacts
 > you have with existing movements in the region, such as the such as the
-> commitee "Bugey-Cobaye" \[TN: "Bugey Guinea-pig", large anti-nuclear
+> *Comité Bugey-Cobaye* \[Bugey guinea-pig commitee, large anti-nuclear
 > demonstration near Lyon in july 1971\].

-What are the goals of the Survivre movement?
+What are the goals of the *Survivre* movement?
 In the beginning, our vision was apocalyptic and and our aim was to fight for the survival of the human species, threatened by the dangers of military conflict and the ecological crisis, caused by pollution and the depletion of natural resources.
 But in the year and